4 Reasons Why Your Period Has Stopped – Apart From Pregnancy

 Absent periods are quite common with an estimated 1 in 25 women affected at some point in their lives.
-Obviously pregnancy is the first thought that springs to mind when you’re period stops, but if you’ve done a test and it’s negative, there are other factors that might be to blame.
+Obviously pregnancy is the first thought that springs to mind when your period stops, but if you’ve done a test and it’s negative, there are other factors that might be to blame.

 “Periods usually tend to become lighter with longer cycle length closer to menopause when they completely stop around an average age of 50 to 51,” says Kavita Singh, Consultant Gynaecologist at BMI The Priory Hospital in Birmingham.